Velhotes/Vinyl/README.md

 You can provide a `URLSession` for a `Turntable` to use for making network requests:

-`let turntable = Turntable(vinylName: "new_vinyl", configuration: configuration, urlSession: aSession)`
+`let turntable = Turntable(vinylName: "new_vinyl", turntableConfiguration: configuration, urlSession: aSession)`

 If no `URLSession` is provided, it defaults to `URLSession.shared`.